Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function: Distance-Focusing Property

-\begin{IEEEproof} Please refer to Appendix \ref{app_B}. \end{IEEEproof}
+\begin{IEEEproof} Please refer to Appendix \ref{app_distance}. \end{IEEEproof}

-Theorem \ref{SA_T2} depicts the power distribution of the arrived signal in $z$-axis around the focused point $\mathbf{r}_0$.
-The factor $\frac{P}{\left( 4\pi \left( L+\bar{L} \right) \right) ^2}$ in \eqref{SA_T2eq1} depicts the power variation induced by the path loss, while the factor $\rho_2$ characterizes the power variation caused by the signal phase variation across the UPA.
-It is noted from \eqref{SA_T2eq2} that $\rho_2$ has a complex expression, and thus useful information regarding the length of the main lobe cannot be directly obtained.
-To address that, we investigate the characteristic of $\rho _2$ in the following corollary.
+Theorem \ref{Theorem_distance} describes the power distribution of the signal beam at arbitrary positions along the radial direction that share the same angular coordinates as the focal point $\mathbf{r}_0$.
+The factor $\frac{P}{\left( 4\pi \left( r_0+r_e \right) \right) ^2}$ in \eqref{Theorem_distance_Pd_approx} depicts the power variation induced by the path loss, while the factor $\rho_{\mathrm{d}}$ characterizes the power variation caused by the signal phase variation across the UPA.
+It is noted from \eqref{SA_T2eq2} that $\rho_{\mathrm{d}}$ has a complex expression, and thus useful information regarding the length of the main lobe cannot be directly obtained.
+To address that, we investigate the characteristic of $\rho _{\mathrm{d}}$ in the following corollary.

-\begin{corollary} When $b$ is close to zero, the function $\rho _2$ given by Eq. \eqref{SA_T2eq2} will decrease rapidly and monotonically as $b$ increases.
-When $b$ becomes large, $\rho _2$ will fluctuate within a limited range as $b$ grows.